Avantgarde95/Avantgarde95/Template.md

 ### Collaborative 3D modeling system based on blockchain

+*Hunmin Park and Sung-Eui Yoon*

 <details>
 <summary><strong>Abstract</strong></summary>

 We propose a collaborative 3D modeling system, which is based on the blockchain technology.
 Our approach uses the blockchain to communicate with modeling tools and to provide them a decentralized database of the mesh modification history.
 This approach also provides a server-less version control system: users can commit their modifications to the blockchain and checkout others' modifications from the blockchain.
 As a result, our system enables users to do collaborative modeling without any central server.
 </details>

-- Hunmin Park and Sung-Eui Yoon
 - [Homepage](https://avantgarde95.github.io/C3DMB/)
 - [Code](https://github.com/Avantgarde95/C3DMB)
 - Presented at: [Pacific Graphics, 2019 (Poster)](http://pg19.org/)

 ### MeshChain: Secure 3D model and intellectual property management powered by blockchain technology

+*Hunmin Park, Yuchi Huo and Sung-Eui Yoon*

 <details>
 <summary><strong>Abstract</strong></summary>